4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 Ignore the traceback: the payload `id` worked!
 Let's I'll modify this to open up a root shell instead of just running `id`.

 So instead of running `id`, just run `bash`.
-Yep, it really is that simple :thumbsup:
+Yep, it really is that simple 👍

 ```
 ---